DOT-HUB/DOT-HUB_toolbox/README.md

 Clone the DOT-HUB Toolbox repository to your local drive, and add it to your matlab path.
 You will also need:

 Toast++ (http://web4.cs.ucl.ac.uk/research/vis/toast/) downloaded and in your matlab path.
-Homer2 (tested with v2.8: https://www.nitrc.org/projects/homer2/) downloaded and in your matlab path
+Homer2 (tested with v2.8: https://www.nitrc.org/projects/homer2/) src code (not installation) downloaded and in your matlab path.